codesalley/omail/README.md

 # Omail

 Rails development mail intercepter.
 This gem intercept all your emails and save them in a dir for previewing.
-No need to get confirmation emails sent out for confirmation in development.
-Mails can be access easily with a desktop client
+No need to get confirmation emails sent out for a confirmation in development.
+Mails can be accessed easily with a desktop client

 ## Installation